MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!--SupportedValues-->
 The following list shows the supported values:

--   0 (default) —Disable.
-If the policy setting is not set or is set to 0, the device's enforcement status is not checked.
-The policy does not enforce encryption and it does not decrypt encrypted volumes.
+-   0 (default) — Disable.
+If the policy setting isn't set or is set to 0, the device's enforcement status is not checked.
+The policy doesn't enforce encryption and it does not decrypt encrypted volumes.
 -   1 – Enable.
 The device's enforcement status is checked.
 Setting this policy to 1 triggers encryption of all drives (silently or non-silently based on [AllowWarningForOtherDiskEncryption](#allowwarningforotherdiskencryption) policy).
 <!--/SupportedValues-->
 If you want to disable this policy, use the following SyncML: